 (A 20% increase in the price of a stock from the breakout point gives cues of an impending uptrend.
 But a jump of over 100% indicates that there is limited scope for further upside and that the stock might be due for a reversal.)

 In addition, we place a few other criteria that lead us to some likely outperformers.

-Zacks Rank equals to 1: Only companies with a Zacks Rank #1 (Strong Buy) can get through.
+Zacks Rank Less than equals to 2: Only companies with a Zacks Rank #1 (Strong Buy) and a Zacks Rank #2 (Buy) can get through.